bpm-diag/smartRPA/README.md

 *Robotic Process Automation* scripts are automatically generated for each log in `/RPA` directory

-The following additional dependency is required for RPA and must be installed with
+The following additional dependency is required for RPA:

 ```bash
 pip3 install -U automagica